Wednesday, February 17, 2021

 I think I love Mr Power!

-The platformer parts are easily the best with a cruel design that feature many pitfalls and near-countless enemies like mutated animals, birds, zombies, spiders and even spitting plants.
+The platformer parts are the best with a cruel design that feature many pitfalls and near-countless enemies like mutated animals, birds, zombies, spiders and even spitting plants.
 Each level is absolutely huge with mini-bosses halfway through (dead easy to defeat) and then a mega-boss at the end.

-The shoot 'em up levels are far weaker by comparison and they basically involve nothing more than trying to stay alive as you dodge or shoot anything that appears in your line of sight.
-The scrolling is fast, and the enemies are faster but I feel they often took far too many shots to be killed, which meant it felt unbalanced.
+The shoot 'em up levels are weaker by comparison and they involve nothing more than trying to stay alive as you dodge or shoot anything that appears in your line of sight.
+The scrolling is fast, and the enemies are faster but I feel they took far too many shots to be killed, which meant it felt unbalanced.
 However, I did enjoy the flappy bird-style part towards the end of level 4 which was a surprise!

 Press and hold that fire button to unleash your fury and zap everything on-screen!